tbd-friends/PetHome/README.md

 Navigate to src/app folder.

-You can;
+From a command line;

   dotnet run

-In VS Code
+In Visual Studio Code

   Start Debugging